TomerHalfon/FirstProject/README.md

 # FirstProject
-This was thes first project in the sela programming course. it's a canvas UWP platformer game
+This was the first project in the sela programming course. it's a canvas based UWP platformer game